olpeh/olpeh.github.io/content/blog/runtime-type-checking-in-ts.md

 ---
-title: 'Runtime Type Safety And More in TypeScript Projects Using io-ts'
-date: 2019-02-08 00:00:00 Z
-updated: 2019-02-10 00:00:00 Z
-layout: post
+{
+  'type': 'blog',
+  'author': 'Olavi Haapala',
-excerpt: 'TypeScript will only bring you type checking on compile time, when compiling to JavaScript.
+  'title': 'Runtime Type Safety And More in TypeScript Projects Using io-ts', 'description': 'TypeScript will only bring you type checking on compile time, when compiling to JavaScript.
 On runtime, your code is JS and anything can happen.
-However, there is a solution to this problem.'
+However, there is a solution to this problem.', 'image': '/images/io-ts/fire.jpg',
-author: 'Olavi Haapala'
-author_twitter: '0lpeh'
-image: '/images/07-io-ts/fire.jpg'
-altText: 'Fireman at work'
+  'altText': 'Fireman at work.',
-credits: 'Photo by Hush Naidoo on Unsplash'
+  'credits': 'Photo by Hush Naidoo on Unsplash', 'published': '2019-02-08',
+}
 ---

 # The Problem